Crowns and Bridges in Columbus, MS

 An untreated, damaged tooth can easily become a tooth that needs to be extracted.
 A missing tooth can compromise the health of your surrounding teeth.

 At Shipp Family Dentistry, our dental crown procedure involves a high level of quality and care.
 We believe that our patients benefit the most when we work as partners together, and that’s why we thoroughly explain our recommendations along with all your treatment options.
-We want you to feel confident and informed about restoring your smile in 39705!
+We want you to feel confident and informed about restoring your smile!

-If you have missing or damaged teeth, call Columbus, MS dentist Dr. Patrick Shipp to schedule a dental exam or teeth cleaning.
-We’re here to make sure you love your smile.
+If you have missing or damaged teeth, call Shipp Family Dentistry at (662) 329-3431 to schedule a dental exam or teeth cleaning in Columbus, MS. We’re here to make sure you love your smile.